-Performance to December 2020
+Progress to December 2021

-The Aggregation Report for the year ended 31 December 2020 is the third performance report of the Pledge to be released publicly.
+The Aggregation Report for the year ended 31 December 2021 is the fourth progress report of the Pledge to be released publicly.
 The approach to measure progress since the 2015 baseline and towards the 2025 sugar reduction target was carried out as follows:

-- Actual sugar and sales volume data were received from the four Pledge signatories for each year to 31 December 2020 and aggregated.
-This aggregated data was used to calculate the weighted average sugar levels (g/100mL) for each year; - The baseline average grams of sugar per 100mL in 2015 was compared to 31 December 2020 to calculate the annual reductions.
+- Actual sugar and sales volume data were received from the four Pledge signatories for each year to 31 December 2021 and aggregated.
+This aggregated data was used to calculate the weighted average sugar levels (g/100mL) for each year; - The baseline average grams of sugar per 100mL in 2015 for the four Pledgees was compared to 31 December 2021 to calculate the annual reductions.